colbychapman3/Nick_the_Great/memory-bank/progress.md

 - 🏆 **Completed Phase 3: Analysis and Synthesis (May 7, 2025)**
 - 🏆 Refined Agent Core Service Interface (`proto/agent.proto`) (May 7, 2025)
 - 🏆 Created basic Agent Core Service project structure (May 7, 2025)
+- 🏆 Implemented JWT authentication in frontend API requests (May 8, 2025)

 ## Known Issues
 1. No form implementation yet for creating/editing strategies and resources